c-frame/aframe-extras/README.md

 Add-ons and helpers for A-Frame VR.

-Includes components for controls, model loaders, pathfinding, a [physics system](https://github.com/donmccurdy/aframe-physics-system), and more:
+Includes components for controls, model loaders, pathfinding, and more:

 <!-- tree src -I index.js -->
 <pre>